-The Alton Society’s Committee has established the Sustainability, Greening and Environmental Group – known for brevity as the ‘Sustainability Group’ – to take a direct interest in these policy areas.
-Its terms of reference have intentionally been set widely and the Group will choose specific areas on which to focus at any one time.
+The Alton Society’s Committee has established the Sustainability, Greening and Environmental Group – known as the ‘Sustainability Group’ – to take a direct interest in these policy areas.
+Its terms of reference have been set widely and the Group will choose specific areas on which to focus at any one time.

-It acts as a formal sub-committee to the Alton Society’s main Committee which receive reports on a regular basis.
+It acts as a formal sub-committee to the Society’s main Committee which receive reports on a regular basis.
 The Group also considers suggestions from the wider membership.

 Sustainability Group update by Martyn Dell – November 2017

 Since the previous update earlier in 2017, the Sustainability Group has continued to meet regularly developing a programme of important issues.